MicrosoftDocs/windows-powershell-docs/docset/windows/hyper-v/set-vmnetworkadapter.md

 ```

 ### -StaticMacAddress
-Assigns a specific a MAC addresss to the virtual network adapter.
+Assigns a specific a MAC address to the virtual network adapter.

 ```yaml
 Type: String